Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 This doesn’t give you an actual measurement of flexion, but it does give you a measurement to compare with when monitoring you progress when trying to improve knee flexion.

 There are also various apps that you can download that essentially turn your phone into a goniometer.
-They vary in quality but a study1 published in Physiotherapy Journal found that the "Knee Goniometer" App installed on an iphone was a reliable tool.
+They vary in quality but a study* published in Physiotherapy Journal found that the "Knee Goniometer" App installed on an iPhone was a reliable tool.

 There are loads of things you can do to increase knee range of movement.
 Gaining even just a few degrees of movement, particularly knee extension, can make a massive difference.